atshr42/YTSMovieDescription/README.md

 # ytsAPI

-A new Flutter project.
+A new Flutter project whic uses API provided by yts.mx and shows detials about different movies

-## Getting Started

-This project is a starting point for a Flutter application.